 - Anu Partanen, The Nordic Theory of Everything, Harper, 2017.
 What’s the set of institutions and policies most conducive to human flourishing in a rich democratic country?
 The Nordic model.
 For a similar take, with less on-the-ground detail but a more systematic assessment of the evidence, see Lane Kenworthy, Social Democratic Capitalism, Oxford University Press, 2020.

 - Robert D. Putnam, Our Kids, Simon and Schuster, 2016.
 Nearly everyone believes in equality of opportunity.
 What does equal opportunity mean?
 How near or far are we from achieving it?

 - Bruce Western, Homeward: Life in the Year After Prison, Russell Sage Foundation, 2018.
-One of the reasons some people don’t support policies and institutions that help the least advantaged is the belief that a person’s success or failure owes mainly to their effort.
-This book documents, better than any other I’ve seen, how common it is for lives to be thrown radically off course by poverty, family disruption, neighborhood dysfunction, mental illness, violence, and other things over which individuals have little or no control.
+One reason for opposition to policies and institutions that help the least advantaged is the view that a person’s success or failure owes mainly to their effort.
+This book documents, better than any other I’ve seen, how common it is for people’s lives to be thrown radically off course by poverty, family disruption, neighborhood dysfunction, mental illness, violence, and other things over which they have little or no control.

 - Larry Bartels, Unequal Democracy, 2nd edition, Princeton University Press and Russell Sage Foundation, 2018.
-A great introduction to American politics, and an enlightening exploration of how our political system has affected, and been affected by, rising income inequality.
+A great introduction to American politics and to some of the ways in which it’s changed in recent decades.